eugenewebdevs/Sponsorship/README.md

 # Sponsorship
-Eugene Web Dev Sponsorship
+Eugene Web Dev Sponsorship!
+Help our community grow.

 ## How you can sponser
-Eugene Web Devs would always appreciate a bunch of money, food, beverages, or discounts on developer services.
+Eugene Web Devs would always appreciate things like a bunch of money, foods, beverages, or discounts on developer services.

 Free hosting, promo codes to text editors, t-shits, etc... anything where developers is the target market.

 # How to start sponsering
 Just contact us on [facebook](https://www.facebook.com/eugenewebdevs/)

 # How we appreciate
 The local Eugene tech scene is growing and we are growing with it.

 With an average of 30 to 50 atendees (measured via meetup.com) at any given meetup.

 You will be mentioned as a sponser at each meet up and have your logo on our site.
 If your sponsership is disount these will be given out at the meetups.